 The museum maintains a collection of school artifacts and has an ever-growing archive of photographs and information documenting Wichita Public School history.
 There is a print shop, a 1920s science lab, a library, and rooms full of school furniture.

 The McCormick School Museum is always in need of donations and volunteers.
-If you would like to make a donation or volunteer please contact Paul Oberg at 316-841-6198.
-You can also download the "Buy A Brick" form to the left and make an inscribed paving stone to your favorite teacher, parent or youself on the pathway outside the school.
+If you would like to make a donation or volunteer please contact Paul Oberg at (316) 841-6198.
+You can also download the "Buy A Brick" form on the right and order an inscribed paving stone for your favorite teacher, parent or yourself to be installed on the pathway leading to the school.